TalynP/DrInfraredHeaterRemoteThermostat_NODERED/README.md

 ```

 ### Access and Flows
-1. Find the IP address or Hostname
+1. Find the IP address or hostname
 ```bash
 hostname && hostname -I
 ```